Nørre Farup: Modern history

-January 14th, 1814, a Cossack, who was patrolling in Nørre Farup after foreign troops invaded Denmark in the Napoleonic Wars, was murdered there.
+January 14, 1814, a Cossack, who was patrolling in Nørre Farup after foreign troops invaded Denmark in the Napoleonic Wars, was murdered there.
 The local Hans Hansen Bundesen admitted during questioning that he shot the Cossack in the back and the back of the head because the Cossack with his lance threatened him and his father, and both were therefore taken to Haderslev.
 What since happened to them is, however, not known.

 Since the Middle Ages there were in the Duchies of Schleswig and Holstein several enclaves, i.e. farms or villages, which were owned by the Danish Monarchy.
 If a farm or village was owned by the Danish Monarchy, the laws and regulations of the Danish Monarchy applied, while the regulations of the Duchies applied for the other areas.
 In Nørre Farup some of the village was part of Riberhus Judicial District, which was of the Danish Monarchy, and other was part of Kalvslund Hundred, which was of the Duchy of Schleswig.
-April 1st, 1867, however, the whole village became a part of Ribe Hundred.
+On April 1, 1867, however, the whole village became a part of Ribe Hundred.